Network Rail explains how Carstairs closure enabled improvement works

 Carstairs // Credit: Network Rail

-With the railway closed to allow engineers to remodel Carstairs junction, Network Rail workers were able to access the track on the cross-border West Coast Main Line to carry out work that would not have been possible – or would have taken much longer – if carried out in the usual Saturday night time slot.
+With the railway closed to allow engineers to remodel Carstairs junction, workers were able to access the track on the cross-border West Coast Main Line to carry out work that would not have been possible – or would have taken much longer – if carried out in the usual Saturday night time slot.

 Work at Carstairs